 - Different assumptions for future fertility rates and demographics.

 - Greater empowerment of women and girls, resulting in lower fertility rates.

 - Increased education on and access to reproductive health services.

-- Contrary to some people’s beliefs, population growth is not a silver bullet for addressing climate change.
+- Limiting population growth is not a silver bullet for addressing climate change.

-- Decisions around population and family choice are very personal decisions and efforts to shift these decisions have ethical implications in many cultures.
+- Decisions around population and family choice are personal decisions and efforts to shift these decisions have many ethical implications.

 - Lower population growth reduces global consumption of resources.

 - Ensuring safe access to family planning, reproductive health services, and women’s education enhances quality of life and income for women.